remnrem/luna-doc/docs/ref/outputs.md

 ```

-We'd expect just a single segement to be reported, and this is indeed what we see:
+We'd expect just a single segment to be reported, and this is indeed what we see:

 ```
 destrat out.db +SEGMENTS